-By default the dagmem driver reserves 32MB of memory per DAG card in the system.
+By default the dagmen driver reserves 32MB of memory per DAG card in the system.
+However if you are capturing at OC-12/STM-4 (622Mbps) rates or above, you may require a larger buffer.

 For Linux/BSD, please refer to the Linux FreeBSD Software Installation Guide, which is shipped on the installation CD with the DAG3.7T card, for further information on increasing buffer size.